Chirag-ahir/JAVA-All-Basic/README.md

   Bydefault classes in Java are public or private?<br>
   By default all the classes in Java are public that's why we put Public keyword in beginning of classes.

+  What if the main method is declared as Private?<br>
+ Pogram will not execute.
+It searches for the main method which is public, static, with return type void, and a String array as an argument.
+If such a method is not found, a run time error is generated.